MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-transform.md

 ## Best practices

-To get the best results, here are tips to follow when writing the plain natural language query in the Ideas pane.
+To get the best results, follow these tips when writing the plain natural language query in the Ideas pane.

 - Leverage default queries to see what kind of scenarios are supported.
 - Be precise in your query.
 Ideas can recognize controls such as tables and columns.
 However, if you don't get a suggestion, try using the full name of the assets you’re referencing.
 For example, use **TextInput1** when you have multiple text input controls in the app.
 This way the system knows which control you're referring to.